 Did you know that hair is weakest when wet?
 It feels like the obvious time to brush hair thoroughly, but repeated, vigorous combing can cause damage to the hair's cuticle, which can cause split ends and breakage.
 To help protect against this, comb hair in the shower after applying conditioner—it'll coat your hair strands and act like a barrier, making it easier to work through knots and tangles.
 Opt for brushes with widely-spaced plastic bristles or wide tooth combs—they give strands more space to move through, so that it doesn't take too much force to detangle them—and work gently through hair in sections.

-Color is a great way to mix up your style and try out something new—but as with any chemical treatment, it can cause damage and dryness, making it more difficult to maintain shine and volume.
+This a great way to mix up your style and try out something new—but as with any chemical treatment, it can cause damage and dryness, making it more difficult to maintain shine and volume.
+This is especially true when you bleach your hair and use a blonde hair dye or light colors such as gray hair color, light gray hair color, silver gray hair color, light ash blonde hair color, light ash brown, light golden blonde, light ash brown hair color, light blonde hair, and the lightest blonde hair color.
 To help replenish moisture and maintain the vibrancy of colored hair, you'll need to reinforce its natural protective layer using a wash and care system specially formulated for dyed locks.
-This will target dryness and damage from hair dyeing, helping to nourish your hair and keep locks looking healthy.
+This will target dryness and damage from hair dyeing, helping nourish your hair and keep locks looking healthy.

 There's nothing quite like the feeling of freshly washed hair, but repeated washing can strip your strands of moisture, causing it to become dry and brittle.
 Try to wash your hair less frequently by using a dry shampoo in between washes – it'll help absorb oils and eliminate odor for hair that looks and feels freshly washed.
 And when you do need to wash your tresses, it's wise to choose a shampoo which gently cleanses and moisturizes your mane, like the TRESemmé Platinum Strength Shampoo & Conditioner system: it targets dryness and helps add moisture where your hair needs it most.